worldbank/gld/Support/Country Survey Details/MEX/ENOE/ENOE-Introduction.md

 Introduction to the Mexican Labour Force Survey (ENOE)
 ================

+## What is the data?
+The codes under the GLD/MEX folder contain harmonized data from 2005 to 2020 harmonize for the Mexican Labour Force and Unemployment Survey (ENOE).

+## Where can the data be found?

+The microdata is free and publicly available on the National Institute of Statistics and Geography (INEGI).
+INEGI created a [dedicated website](https://www.inegi.org.mx/programas/enoe/15ymas/#Microdatos) that records ENOE and all previous versions, besides it contains complete information to understand the framework of the ENOE.

+## What is significance level?

+The results are reported by gender and geographic location (urban or rural).
+At the national level the information is reported for "localidades", federative unite and autorepresented cities.
+Furthere details can be found in the dedicated sample design of each survey year [report](https://www.inegi.org.mx/app/biblioteca/ficha.html?upc=702825190613).

+## Other Noteworthy Aspects

 ### The ENOE

 ENOE or "Encuesta Nacional de Ocupación y Empleo" is a national